quou/quo/README.md

 On Windows with MSVC, linking is done automatically via `#pragma comment`s.
 On none-MSVC Windows compilers, you must link with `user32.lib`, `gdi32.lib` and `opengl32.lib`.

 ## Configuration
-For older computers, you can enable the use of GLSL version 1.3 in the default sprite shader, by `#defining QUO_LEGACY` before including the library.
+For older computers, you can enable the use of GLSL version 1.3 in the default sprite shader, by `#defining QUO_LEGACY_SHADERS` before including the library.

 By default, Quo includes a bitmap loader, but if you want to load other formats such as PNG and JPEG images, you may enable the use of STB image by Sean Barret through the `#define QUO_USE_STB_IMAGE` macro.
 You must download [`stb_image.h`](https://github.com/nothings/stb/blob/master/stb_image.h) and place it next to `quo.h` first, though.
 The library's usage does not change, only the internal method of loading images.